-The slightly dissatisfying and simplistic answer to that is “it’s a lifestyle”.
-Homeschooling parents agree with this idea, and they also agree with the sentiment that the more you homeschool, the more you see daily life as a part of the educational process, whether or not there is any other curriculum and structure.
-Those in the know understand that this means it’s a huge, daily commitment.
-School is “in session” 24/7 for most homeschooling families, meaning there is a mindset for teachable moments that usually does not stop.
-So, at least one parent is teaching their child, while the breadwinner is at work.
+The slightly dissatisfying and simplistic answer to that is “it’s a lifestyle.”
+Homeschooling families agree with this idea, and they also agree with the sentiment that the more you homeschool, the more you see daily life as a part of the educational process, whether or not there is any other curriculum and structure.
+Homeschooling families intimately know that it’s a huge, daily commitment.
+School is “in session” 24/7 for most homeschoolers, meaning involved parents have a mindset for teachable moments that usually does not stop.
+For example, at least one parent is teaching their child, while the breadwinner is at work.
 Some fortunate families can have a schedule that allows both of them to be home with their children, sharing the responsibility.
 These varying lifestyles factor vary critically.
 Knowing that each family’s lifestyle is making a huge impact on their homeschooling, and vice versa, we are left with a very wide range of possibility, and this so-called “range of possibility” is what homeschooling is really about.

 Returning to Japan and its own quandary about homeschooling we are immediately presented with the question: “Is homeschooling legal in Japan?”
 No, not precisely.
 “So it’s illegal?” you may wonder.
 Again, not precisely; but taken at face value, it could be seen as illegal.
 Please note our disclaimer here: we at Japan Daily are not lawyers (should’ve stayed in school longer… 😀 ), and we’re not trying to give any legal advice.
 DO VERIFY THIS INDEPENDENTLY, and please consult the proper authorities in your area to clear up any concerns you might have about this.
 We have found that carefully discussing homeschool plans with local educational authorities is key.
 Nevertheless, the legality of homeschooling in Japan is not fully settled.
 While some countries have clear legal language about this, Japan does not at this time.